Healing from Internalized Whiteness

 In other words, you've been set you up to fail at being anti-racist by white supremacy.

-As a person of European descent with light skin, you've been unconsciously conditioned by white supremacy to believe you are white and only white.
+As a person of European descent with light skin, you've been unconsciously conditioned by white supremacy to believe you are white and that being white doesn't mean anything.

 But whiteness only exists in opposition to people of color and within a system of white supremacy - having been created and written into law starting in the late 1600's in American colonies.